Spec language reference

 • id maps to the accessibilityIdentifier set via .accessibilityIdentifier in SwiftUI/UIKit.

-• desc maps to accessibilityText, which Maestro builds by merging accessibilityLabel and the element's value (e.g., "Close, icon description").
+• desc maps to accessibilityText, which the iOS sidecar builds by merging accessibilityLabel and the element's value (e.g., "Close, icon description").
 The desc:<value> selector handles this by also matching when the description starts with <value>, .

 • class is the XCUITest element type (e.g., XCUIElementTypeButton).